“I have been primarily interested in how and why ordinary people do unusual things, things that seem alien to their natures.

 » Read on about cognitive dissonance -»

-The Robbers Cave experiment, a classic study of prejudice and conflict, has at least one hidden story.
+The Robbers Cave experiment, a classic social psychology experiment, has at least one hidden story.
 The well-known story emerged in the decades following the experiment as textbook writers adopted a particular retelling.
 With repetition people soon accepted this story as reality, forgetting it is just one version of events, one interpretation of a complex series of studies.

 » Read on about Sherif’s Robbers Cave experiment -»

 The famous ‘Stanford Prison Experiment’ argues a strong case for the power of the situation in determining human behaviour.
 Not only that but this experiment has also inspired a novel, two films, countless TV programs, re-enactments and even a band.

 » Read on about Zimbardo’s Stanford prison experiment -»

 What social psychology experiment could be so powerful that simply taking part might change your view of yourself and human nature?
 What experimental procedure could provoke some people to profuse sweating and trembling, leaving 10% extremely upset, while others broke into unexplained hysterical laughter?